NicHub/arkanoid-esp32-websocket/README.md

 It is also possible to play with a mouse or a touch screen, so if you only want to make a quick test, it is possible even without connecting buttons to the ESP.

+The idea behind this project was to test the [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer/blob/master/README.md) library, especially the communication through websocket.

 This program was tested with an *esp32doit-devkit-v1* and an *ESP32 M5Stack Core*.

 It must be compiled with PlatformIO.

 The game engine is written in JavaScript with the [threejs](https://threejs.org) library.
-I reused their example at <https://threejs.org/editor/> (click on `Examples/Arkanoid` in the top left menu).
+I reused their example at <https://threejs.org/editor/> (click on `Examples/Arkanoid` in the top left menu and then on `Play`).

 <p align="center">
 <img height=400px alt="Arkanoid on ESP32" src="images/arkanoid.jpg" />